maxmind/GeoIP2-java/README.md

 If the request fails, the client class throws an exception.

 The `WebServiceClient` object is safe to share across threads.
-If you are making multiple requests, the object should be reused to so that new connections are not created for each request.
+If you are making multiple requests, the object should be reused so that new connections are not created for each request.
 Once you have finished making requests, you should close the object to ensure the connections are closed and any resources are promptly returned to the system.

 See the API documentation for more details.